kaltinril/streamGauge/Docs/README.txt

 a timelapse photo sequence).

 * Make sure all the images to be processed and turned into training data are from the same camera location.
-Try to eliminate bad images (such as nighttime photos, when people are stnading in front of the lense, etc) for best results.
+Try to eliminate bad images (such as nighttime photos, when people are standing in front of the lense, etc) for best results.

 * Retraining the ANN for each camera location will produce the best results.
 ------------------------------